 SACRAMENTO, Calif.
-(KGO) -- There is great news for electric car owners.
+(KFSN) -- There is great news for electric car owners.
 It looks like they can keep using the carpool lane, even when driving alone.

 Solo drivers sometimes look at that left lane with envy, but with the right car and the right sticker, they may be able to get access without carpooling.